DaleFielding/b-boulder/README.md

     Instructions obtained from GitHub docs, further instructions can be found through the link below:<br>
 [Cloning a repository - GitHub docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

+## Acknowledgements
+* Mitko Bachvarov - My Code Institute Mentor for helpful feedback.

+* Rob Mclaughlin - My tutor at Code Institute for their support and lectures.

+* Laura Gibbons - My partner for her user feedback; suggesting a light offer banner would better suit the webpages.